RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 9. instance -
    1. training - cpu or gpu
       1. cpu is recommended
-      2. gpu is for dense data, hence check again why using FM, because FM works only with sparse data
+      2. gpu is for dense data, hence check again why using FM if you have dense data, because FM works only with sparse data

 #### IP Insights

-1. It's about finding fishy behaviour in our weblogs, or waflogs
+1. It's about finding fishy behaviour in our weblogs, or waflogs (ARD/SRD work)
 2. unsupervised learning of IP address usage patterns
 3. identifies supicious behaviour from IP addresses -
    1. identify login attempts from anomalous IP